DevoidSloth/claude-tools/README.md

 ## Support

+KNOWN ISSUE: If you are on mac and in a file without write permissions you may need to use the command `sudo -s` before running it.

 If you encounter any issues or have questions, please file an issue on the [GitHub repository](https://github.com/devoidsloth/claude-tools/issues).

 Happy coding with Claude Tools!